IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 Technical Committee Chairperson

-## Appendix C: Extending Class Specifications
+## Appendix C: Extending Instrument Class Specifications

+***Note as of 2025-06-23, and noted in [creating new instrument class specifications](#creating-new-instrument-class-specifications), future work on instrument classes will require parallel updates to these procedures and templates.***

 This appendix is for the convenience of working group chairpersons.
 It provides guidelines for process, clarification of deliverables, and draws attention to important IVI requirements that are easy to overlook.